 When currency value is expressed in terms of labor time, the MMT definition gets to the crux of the capitalist social relation and also seems to fit with Marx’s theory of value in general, even if Modern Monetary Theorists themselves have not necessarily adopted this theory of value.* In particular, the definition of currency value captures two sides of the wage labor relation in a way that can be summed up very simply.

 Viewed from one side, the side of workers, the MMT definition of currency value is saying that to obtain a unit of the currency, workers need to perform x amount of socially necessary labor.
 Currency value, under this definition, is therefore a measure of difficulty in accessing what in a monetary economy is essential to workers’ survival, and, together with the general price level, is an indication of the degree of coercion that is being exerted on them to sell their labor power to an employer.

 Viewed from the other side, that of capitalists, the MMT definition of currency value measures capitalists’ command over socially necessary labor time.
 The value of the currency indicates how much labor time a unit of the currency enables them to purchase.
 Their accumulated money capital commands a certain amount of socially necessary labor with which they can undertake further exploitation of labor, appropriation of surplus labor as profit and ongoing accumulation.

-* Although Modern Monetary Theorists do not appear to make explicit use of Marx’s theory of value, other than in relation to their approach to value of the currency, prominent Modern Monetary Theorist Randall Wray has in fact argued in the past for the necessity of both a ‘labor theory of value’ and a ‘liquidity preference theory of value’.
-See this paper.
-Hat tip to Tom Hickey for the link.
+* Although Modern Monetary Theorists do not appear to make explicit use of Marx’s theory of value, other than in relation to their approach to value of the currency, prominent Modern Monetary Theorist Randall Wray has in fact argued in the past for the necessity of both a ‘labor theory of value’ and a ‘liquidity preference theory of value’ in L. Randall Wray (1993), ‘Theories of Value and the Monetary Theory of Production’, Working Paper No.261, The Jerome Levy Economics Institute of Bard College.
+Hat tip to Tom Hickey.